vladigleba/vladigleba.github.io/posts/gospel/god.md

 > Daniel answered and said, Blessed be the name of God *for ever and ever*: for wisdom and might are his.
 {% ct 'Daniel 2:20' %}

+God’s name will be praised throughout the ceaseless ages of eternity.
+Why?
+Simply because of who He is.